This article is about the series as a whole. For the first Castlevania game, see Castlevania I.

-Creepy Doll: Marionette and Killer Doll, Puppet Master from Dawn of Sorrow also use ones.
+Creepy Doll: Marionette and Killer Doll.
+Puppet Master from Dawn of Sorrow also uses them.
 Chronicle has small clown dolls and hover dolls, though the latter has voice that is just too cute to be creepy.

 Crisis Crossover: The plot of Judgment involves Aeon, a time traveler, pulling various characters from the timeline, plus even a character from an alternate continuity, into a dimensional rift in order to prevent Galamoth from rewriting history.

 Cute Monster Girl: The DS Castlevania titles are absolutely packed with these, so much so that one promotional wallpaper for Portrait of Ruin was the entire female bestiary in adorable chibi form.